opendocsg/slw-judgments-backfill/2013_SGCA_31/report.md

 29     In _Wellmix Organics_ (at [14]), this court settled the position in favour of the _Bozson_ test.
 While the concept of an “interlocutory order” was relatively well understood in light of our decision in _Wellmix Organics_ , its precise meaning was left to be developed incrementally by the common law.

 30     The second problem with the legislative scheme prior to the 2010 amendments concerned the requirement that the judge certify, pursuant to s 34(1)( _c_ ) of the old SCJA, that no further arguments were required.
-The rationale for this requirement was explained by this court in _Singapore Press Holdings Ltd v Brown Noel Trading Pte Ltd and others_ [1994] 3 SLR(R) 114 at [40] in the following terms:
+The rationale for this requirement was explained by this court in _Singapore Press Holdings Ltd v Brown Noel Trading Pte Ltd and others_ <span class="citation">[1994] 3 SLR(R) 114</span> at [40] in the following terms:

  40 The intent and purpose of s 34(1)( c ) of the re-enacted Supreme Court of Judicature Act... is to us abundantly clear and free from doubt.
 It is to prescribe a procedure for appeals in interlocutory matters heard by a judge in chambers being brought to this court, which may have arisen from full arguments not being presented to the judge in chambers due to the shortness of time available for the hearing of such applications or due to the judge in chambers having to decide on an issue without the time available to him for mature consideration. ...